-I should also note, unfortunately, that this benefit had absolutely no impact on my personal health considerations.
+Unfortunately, this benefit had absolutely no impact on my personal health considerations.
 I joined the gym last November and would have regardless of this benefit.
 That said – I do appreciate the extra money and simplicity of the program.
 Since my gym membership has been running $29/month the last few months, this has covered 1.72 months of gym memberships.

 Max Out of Pocket = $0.00, ~ 5-10 minute time commitment twice a year.

 Disclaimer: If you find yourself in Southeastern Australia, please leave your carrots at home or you may be attacked by a carrot-addicted kangaroo.